 - Add the mushrooms and stir until they become tender.

 - Place the celery, baby carrots, and baby red potatoes into the pot, then place the browned beef chunks on top.
 Give them a quick stir.

 - Pour in the red wine and chicken stock.

 - Place the lid over the pot and bring it to a boil.
 Remove from the cook top and place it into a 320 Fahrenheit degree oven for 1 hour

 - Meanwhile, with a fork combined 2 tbsp softened butter with 2 tbsp flour.

-- After the beef has cooked for 1 hour place the butter and flour mixture into the pot and cook for an additional hour with the lid back on.
+- After the beef has cooked for 1 hour, place the butter and flour mixture into the pot and cook for an additional hour with the lid back on.
 This butter and flour mixture will thicken the beef stew liquids.

 This recipe was originally posted on Jan 31, 2018, we’ve tweaked it a bit since then.